open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 #### JRuby Compatibility

-If your gem is incompatible with `JRuby`you can exclude them from the matrix by adding an entry to the `/.github/workflows/ci-instrumentation.yml` file under `jobs/instrumentation/steps/[name="JRuby Filter"]`:
+If your gem is incompatible with `JRuby`, you can exclude it from the matrix by adding an entry to the `/.github/workflows/ci-instrumentation.yml` file under `jobs/instrumentation/steps/[name="JRuby Filter"]`:

 ``` yaml
       - name: "JRuby Filter"